rmit-s3617315-Katrine-Ren/2D_Calculator/README.md

 # 2D_Calculator

-- This is a calculator deploying Vanilla JavaScript
+- This is mini Vanilla JavaScript project
 - No framework & modules